MXS11/Computer-organization/HW4/README.md

 ../../../pin -t obj-intel64/hw4.so -- ./a.out
 ```

-Using this command will perform the count of the instructions and then it will give us a file that has the results of our calculations called ```results.out.```
+Using this command will perform the count of the instructions and then it will give us a file that has the results of our calculations called ```results.out```